Cryptix-coding/YouTube-ad-skipper/README.md

 The program will do the rest.
 If you want to stop the program you just have to press the x key for 3 seconds.
 Then the program will exit.
 **If your language in Youtube settings is not English, you need to make your own screenshots of the buttons
-and paste them into the program folder instead of the already existing ones,
+and paste them into the program folder instead of the already existing ones.
-otherwise the program will not recognize the buttons with them and the ads will not be skipped.**
+Otherwise the program will not recognize the buttons on YouTube and the ads will not be skipped.**

 ## Exmples of the Ad screenshots
 ![](Ad1.png)